The ghost became bright, coin-sized rounds

 Step by Step?
 It is important to study the competition.
-Facts about formation, location, number of employees, business category, rankings, keywords, backlinks and other guidance are widely available online.
+Facts about formation, location, number of employees, business category, rankings, keywords, backlinks and other business guidance abounds online.

 Cold Calling?
 The sandbox is full of weathered material.
 Keywords, social shares, ping-backs and other online metrics help determine what is not working.
 They suggest content-rich alternatives for look-alike components.

 Extension?
 Dynamic content draws technologically sophisticated consumers.
-Publishers are reinventing content presentation Interactive, voice and audio materials are surging as the next level of literary production.
+Publishers are reinventing content presentation.
+Interactive, voice and audio materials are surging forth as next levels in literary production.

 Analyzing Web Traffic

 Partnership?
 Technology rewards diligence and spurs awareness.
 Analytics give opportunities to learn what content and methods work where, for whom and why.
-Informed writers are equipped to target specific audiences.
+Informed writers equip themselves to target specific audiences.

 Jewelry Box?
 Analytic tools put power for Web writing and marketing in writers' hands.
 They offer speed, automation, adaptability and empower learning.
 A good place to start is with Google Analytics.